 RoR’s defenders claim that in most cases, the performance issues of RoR applications depend on the server or database architecture and… the skills of your engineering team – and not on Ruby on Rails itself.
 Nonetheless, if you don’t work with true and experienced RoR masters in your team, performance issues may arise at some point.

-When you search for some information about RoR applications scalability, you will quickly learn the story of Twitter.
-Initially built with Ruby on Rails, then switching to Scala to handle their increasing number of user requests.
+When you search for some information about RoR application’s scalability, you will quickly learn the story of Twitter.
+Initially built with Ruby on Rails, then switched to Scala to handle their increasing number of user requests.
 On the other hand, there are apps such as Shopify, Github or Couchsurfing that scaled quite well.

-Node.js vs Ruby on Rails comparison: which one is a better pick for your app?
+ruby on rails vs node.js comparison: which one is a better pick for your app?

 The choice of the perfect technology for your project should always start with the assessment of your challenges and needs.

 If you are focused on building your application as fast as it can be, you may consider choosing Ruby on Rails.
 It will be a good choice if your project has tight deadlines and budget requirements.
 Prior to this, always keep in mind, that this decision may have some negative effects when you grow with your app– Ruby on Rails is often criticized for performance and scalability issues.
 Also, in the long term, it may be heavy in budget to hire a good RoR developer.